umairmoinuddin/azureml-primers/ex1.md

 4. After the comand has completed, close the terminal and view the home folder in your notebook file explorer - it should contain an **azureml-primers** folder, containing the files you will use in the rest of this lab.

-> **Note**: If you intend to continue straight to the next lab, leave your Notebook VM running.
+> **Note**: If you intend to continue straight to the [next exercise](ex2.md), leave your Notebook VM running.
 If you're taking a break, you might want to close the Jupyter tabs and **Stop** your notebooks VM to avoid incurring unnecessary costs.